core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 To enable reliable message exchange, the CoAP request SHOULD be carried in a Confirmable (CON) message.

-### CoAP Methods
+### Request Format

 When sending a CoAP request, a DoC client MUST include the DNS query in the body (i.e. the payload, or the concatenated payloads) of the CoAP request.
-The type of content of the body MUST be indicated using the Content-Format option.
+As specified in {{!RFC8132}} Section 2.3.1, the type of content of the body MUST be indicated using the Content-Format option.
 This document specifies the usage of Content-Format "application/dns-message" (details see {{sec:content-format}}).

 If block-wise transfer {{!RFC7959}} is supported by the client, more than one CoAP request message MAY be used.